Follow this tutorial to configure your Mikrotik router with IKEv2 tunnel to Surfshark servers.

 add address=192.168.10.0/24 list=local

-Open the new terminal and use commands:
+Open the new terminal and use the following commands:/ip firewall address-list

-add address=192.168.10.254 list=local - Now you will need to assign the Firewall address list to the mode config.
+Now, you will need to assign the Firewall address list to the mode config.

 /ip ipsec mode-config